squid-cache/squid-cache.github.io/KnowledgeBase/Debian.rst

 --with-logdir=/var/log/squid3 \
 --with-pidfile=/var/run/squid3.pid
 }}}
-Plus, of course, any custom configuraiton options you may need.
+Plus, of course, any custom configuration options you may need.

  . {X} For Debian '''squid''' package the above ''squid3'' labels should have the '''3''' removed.